 - Calls to Action

 - Landing Pages

 Your call to action link or button entices visitors to click through to your offer, such as signing up for a webinar.
 After clicking on your CTA, the visitor lands on a landing page where they learn more about the offer and sign up for it with their contact information.
 Which adds them to your list of leads that you can interact with.

 Stage #3: Close

 The next step is to use inbound marketing techniques such as marketing automation and lead nurturing to convert our new leads into prospects.

-This is done by further educating your leads and nurturing them as time goes by, pushing them them further down in your marketing funnel.
+This is done by further educating your leads and nurturing them as time goes by, pushing them further down in your marketing funnel.
 The whole idea is to get your leads closer to converting into a sale.

 Stage #4: Delight

 Inbound marketing goes beyond just closing the sale.
 It’s also about giving your customers an experience that makes them remember you after they buy from you.